GuangLun2000/GuangLun2000.github.io/index.md

 Here is **Hanlin Cai (Lance, 蔡汉霖)**.

-I am a senior student majoring in **EECS** at Fuzhou University and Maynooth University (Ireland, combined degrees).
-Currently, I work as a research assistant in the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
+I am a senior undergrad majoring in **EECS** at Fuzhou University and Maynooth University (Combined degrees).
+Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
 I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.
+Recently, I have been selected as an **AAAI-24 UC Scholars**.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*